JAZZ AND WIND ENSEMBLES TO PRESENT CONCERT

-Salem, Va.-The Roanoke College Jazz and Wind Ensembles under the direction of Dr. Joseph Blaha will present its annual joint holiday concert Thursday, December 6, in the Olin Hall Theater at 7:30 p.m.
+SALEM, Va.-The Roanoke College Jazz and Wind Ensembles, under the direction of Dr. Joseph Blaha, will present a joint late winter concert on Thursday, March 1 in the Olin Theater at 7:30 p.m.
 The concert is free and open to the public.
 No tickets are required.

 For additional information, call the Roanoke College Public Relations Office at (540) 375-2282.